0BAB1/HOLY_CORE_COURSE/user_docs/docs/dev_docs.md

 The CSR file contains the CSRs.

-But it also is the heart of all peration that goes betond the simple RV32I instruction set like traps and debugging.
+But it also is the heart of all operations that goes betond the simple RV32I instruction set **like traps and debugging**.

 It globally acts as the regular regfile in a way that it has register that we can read and write (addressable over 12 bits !)
 BUT it also outputs control signals to affect how the core behaves.

-!!!
-Example
-    The CSR file has a control signal to flush the data cache, to mirror `mtvec`, `mepc` and `dpc` as a pc sources, or to set the cacheble ranges for I$ and D$.
+For example : the CSR file has a control signal to flush the data cache, to mirror `mtvec`, `mepc` and `dpc` as a pc sources, or to set the cacheble ranges for I$ and D$.

     It also has a `trap` signal that can [cause the core to trap when conditions are met](#trap-execution-flow).